leangjia/blender_docs/trunk/blender_docs/manual/render/cameras.rst

    .. hint::

       Hover the mouse over the *Distance* property and press :kbd:`E` to use a special *Depth Picker*.
-      Then click on a point in the 3D View to sample the distance from that point to the camera.
+      Then click on a point in the 3D Viewport to sample the distance from that point to the camera.

 Aperture